10 tips to make your living abroad transition easier

-However, there are some countries where voting is compulsory, and if you are an overseas elector living in one of these countries, you will need to register in order to cast your vote.
+However, there are some countries where voting is compulsory, and if you are an overseas elector living in one of these countries, you will need to register to cast your vote.

-Overseas electors are able to register to vote in their home countries, provided they meet the necessary requirements.
+Overseas electors can register to vote in their home countries, provided they meet the requirements.
 Each country has different rules and regulations around this, so be sure to do your research before casting your ballot.

 In general, most countries require overseas electors to submit a registration form and provide proof of identity and residency.